Updated March 8, 2019

 There is no minimum debt requirement in bankruptcy.
 How much debt you have is certainly an important consideration when determining whether bankruptcy is in your best interest.
 But more importantly, whether it makes sense for you to file for bankruptcy depends on:

 Maximum debt limits for Chapter 13 bankruptcy.
-While there is no minimum debt amount required to file for bankruptcy, you can’t have more than $1,184,200 in secured debt or $394,725 in unsecured debt if you want to file for Chapter 13 bankruptcy (these amounts are adjusted periodically to account for inflation).
+While there is no minimum debt amount required to file for bankruptcy, you can’t have more than $1,257,850 in secured debt or $419,275 in unsecured debt if you want to file for Chapter 13 bankruptcy (these amounts, which are adjusted periodically to account for inflation, are valid as of April 2019).

 Filing for bankruptcy is an important financial decision that can affect your credit for years to come.
 Before you make a hasty decision to file for bankruptcy, consider whether or not you can afford to repay your debts outside of bankruptcy.
 If you have sufficient income, you may be able to pay off your debts without resorting to bankruptcy.
 (Learn more about alternatives to bankruptcy.)